owlbarn/tutorial/book/backend/README.md

 Its implementation efficiency is the key to these differences.
 Current we are working on improving its implementation in `base-lib`.

 We have also conducted the same evaluation experiments on RaspberryPi 3 Model B.
-[@fig:zoo:map_fold](c) shows the performance of fold operation on ndarray.
+[@fig:backend:map_fold](c) shows the performance of fold operation on ndarray.
 Besides the fact that all backends runs about one order of magnitude slower than that on the laptop, previous observations still hold.
 This figure also implies that, on resource-limited devices such as RaspberryPi, the key difference is between native code and bytecode, instead of `owl-lib` and `base-lib` for this operation.

   Size (KB) native   bytecode   Mirage   JavaScript